Stop me if you've heard this one. In the beginning there was nothing...

-He'd told his friends, when he graduated, that he was going to be a travel vlogger.
-He'd told his parents he'd be a journalist.
-Predictably, he'd ended up a freelancer, doing whatever he could for whoever would pay him, which it turned out was not many people, who offered not very much pay.
-He'd film a concert reportage here and a book review there, a couple of montages for some online magazines that refused to pay his invoice and left his name out of the credits.
-His parents, safe in the upper middle class, had paid his rent when he couldn't, which made him feel awful.
+He'd told his friends, when he graduated, that he was going to be a travel blogger.
+He'd told his parents he'd be a journalist and write a novel.
+Predictably, he'd ended up writing whatever he could for whoever would pay him, which it turned out was not many people, who offered not very much pay.
+He'd written a concert reportage here and a book review there, a couple of columns for some online magazines that refused to pay his invoice and changed his name on the byline.
+His parents, safe in the upper middle class, had paid his rent when he couldn't, which made him feel awful (and kept suggesting he try jobs where he wouldn't have to be a writer, which made him feel even worse).
 Then, when desperate pride had given way to desperation period, he had sent an awful application and landed a steady, paying job for a major publication.

-In his younger mind, he'd imagined himself making something... "important."
-Like a documentary film, or an opinion show tackling the real issues.
+In his younger mind, he'd imagined himself writing something... "important."
+Like a great novel, or an insightful blog tackling the real issues.
 His younger mind had been unclear on exactly what the "real issues" were or how they should be tackled, but he'd defiitely never wanted the title of his magnum opus to be clickbait.

-An email from his editor buzzed in ('need the LL interview wher R U??'), and he left the lukewarm remains of his coffee and walked back to the office through the autumn chill.
+An email from his editor buzzed in ('lina love just went into rehab wher R U??'), and he left the lukewarm remains of his coffee and walked back to the office through the autumn chill.